justexo-hash/PulseMarket/setups/NEON_ADMIN_SETUP.md

 You should see `is_admin = 1` in the results.

 ### Step 7: Refresh Your App
-1. Go back to your PulseMarket app
+1. Go back to your Polymeme app
 2. **Refresh the page** (or log out and log back in)
 3. You should now see the **"Admin"** link in the header
 4. Click it to access the Admin Panel at `/admin`